-The next phase of the project is to develop a master plan and strategic business case to guide future detailed design and construction over the next 5 to 10 years.
+A master plan and strategic business case was prepared between 2021 and 2023 to guide future detailed design and construction over the next 5 to 10 years.

-The master plan is being prepared with the input of the community to ensure the project delivers the desired mix of park activities, education and ecological restoration.
-It is anticipated that the master plan will be completed in 2023.
+The master plan was prepared with the input of the community to ensure the project delivers the desired mix of park activities, education and ecological restoration.

-Input from the Sunshine Coast community will inform the planning for the new park.
-There will be 3 engagement stages throughout the planning process.
+Input from the Sunshine Coast community has informed the planning for the new park.
+There were 3 engagement stages throughout the planning process.

 Learn more about the stage 1 findings (PDF, 156KB).

-Stage 2: sharing, testing and seeking feedback on the ideas and preliminary activities with the community and stakeholders was completed in September 2022.
+Stage 2: shared, tested and sought feedback on spatial ideas, proposed activities and strategies for the park with the community and stakeholders was completed in September 2022.

 Learn more about the stage 2 findings (PDF, 262KB).